Four Point Plan

 Some developers bring water and others bring funding that the city uses to buy water for the development.
 Until about 1960, Greeley bought water ahead of demand.
 Few major water purchases have occurred since 1960, because our supply has been supplemented by development.
 As farms transitioned into residential and commercial areas, water from irrigated agriculture served new land uses.
 In the future, opportunities to acquire water in this way are very limited.
 To secure our water future, we need to begin buying ahead again, to be reimbursed when development occurs.

 Agricultural acquisitions have been occurring for nearly 20 years.
 Many farmers want to sell their water and it is from them that we are buying.
-Greeley leases the water back to the farmers for 10-20 years, allowing them to continue farming while Greeley has a secure future supply.
+Greeley leases the water back to the farmers for 10 to 20 years, allowing them to continue farming while Greeley has a secure future supply.

 Water storage is needed to protect the city against drought and to hold spring runoff for use in the summer.